/* Rambling Owl addition to remove page titles from blogs */

 With this in mind we packed up and continued down the tow-path, walking under a great concrete bridge carrying the M40 over the cutting, and finally leaving this pleasant little stretch of the canal at the village of Lowsonford.
 We touched the southern extremities of this village, walking along and then up Mill lane where we paused to admire a little house perched on the top of the rise before clambering over a stile into fields .

-Henley-in-Arden with the ad hoc canine ….
+Henley-in-Arden: An ad hoc canine ….

-There followed another prolonged episode of field walking which was enjoyable as an experience but offers the blogger little scope in terms of creative writing.
+There followed another prolonged episode of field walking which was enjoyable as an experience but offers the blogger little scope in terms of entertaining writing.
 We did at one point enter a small woodland called Bush Wood where we followed a needle-strewn path that dipped down under the silent boughs of pines, walking along for a short while in a sombre twilight, before the path rose again and led us back out into the sunshine.
 After several more paddocks and meadows we started to follow a scrubby path over rougher ground which finally opened up to reveal that we were on a high ridge of grassland looking down on the rooftops of Henley-in-Arden.
 It was an unexpected but undeniably impressive vista and we paused to commit it to various digital media.
-The thing that puzzled me, as I stood looking down onto Henley’s high street, is how we had managed to reach such a high vantage point without having to do any significant climbing.
+The thing that puzzled me, as I stood looking down onto Henley’s roof tops, is how we had managed to reach such a high vantage point without having to do any significant climbing.
 Beyond Henley-in-Arden the gentle Warwickshire countryside flowed away into the blue yonder.
 Colin was reading the guidebook:

 “It says here that we are looking south-westwards towards distant Bannam’s Wood, which is set atop a hill.”